Are you curious about dog-like cats?

 Related: 7 Most trainable cat breeds

 1- Savannah Cats

-I have owned one, and this breed will always top my list of dog-like cats.
+I actually owned a Savannah, and this breed will always top my list of dog-like cats.

 2- American Bobtail

-- The American Bobtail is another highly affectionate and trainable breed that tends to act more canine than feline.
+The American Bobtail is another highly affectionate and trainable breed that tends to act more canine than feline.

-- Descended from the interbreeding of Abyssinian, Siamese, and American Shorthair cats, Ocicats are very dog-like cats.
+Descended from the interbreeding of Abyssinian, Siamese, and American Shorthair cats, Ocicats are purely domesticated felines.

-- They are known for following their people around the house, being very playful, coming when called, and be very trainable.
+They are known for following their people around the house, being very playful, and even coming when called.

 5- Maine Coon